bthtsang/bthtsang.github.io/_pages/nerf.md

 <iframe src="https://player.vimeo.com/video/587604817?h=2db627bf89" width="640" height="640" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 The video above shows the output view.
 High-density gas is represented by red, low-density gas is represented by blue; intermediate values of density are in yellow/green.
-The NeRF-generated view shows promising performance - **it accurately retains the complex filamentary structures of the turbulent gas while maintaining a realistic 3D sense of the simulation.**
+The NeRF-generated view shows promising performance - it accurately retains the **complex filamentary structures of the turbulent gas** while maintaining a realistic 3D sense of the simulation.

 ## What's next?

 In astronomy, observation is fundamentally limited to a single view (the view from Earth).
 In practice, it will be valuable to reconstruct the 3D scenes around different astronomical objects using a single input view.
-Ongoing work focuses on optimizing NeRF architectures with one-shot/few-shot image encoding (e.g., [PixelNeRF](https://github.com/sxyu/pixel-nerf)).
+The baseline NeRF is known to be rather slow to train.
+Since its introduction in 2020, there has been a explosion of NeRF-inspired network architectures.
+Neural representation of volumetric data is a particularly promising direction to explore for improving the analysis and visualization workflows in science.